-- 1 Member of the Audit Committee - 2 Member of the Compensation, Nomination and Governance Committee - 3 Lead Director - Expiry of director terms only applies to non-management directors.
-Maximum tenure for directors is 15 years or upon reaching the age of 70 years.
+4 On February 10, 2021, the Board unanimously agreed to waive the Corporation's director age term limit of 70 years for Mr. Scherman.
+Expiry of director terms only applies to non-management directors.
+Maximum tenure for directors is 15 years or upon reaching the age of 70

-The directors and Executive Officers of Mullen Group, as a group, beneficially owned, or controlled or directed, directly or indirectly, an aggregate of 5,550,064 Common Shares, representing 5.73 percent of the issued and outstanding Common Shares as at December 31, 2020.
-The directors and Executive Officers of Mullen Group, or associates of such persons, as a group, beneficially owned, or controlled or directed, directly or indirectly, Debentures in the aggregate principal amount of \$4.9 million, which are convertible into an aggregate of 350,000 Common Shares at the option of the holder.
+The directors and Executive Officers of Mullen Group, as a group, beneficially owned, or controlled or directed, directly or indirectly, an aggregate of 5,590,625 Common Shares, representing 5.9 percent of the issued and outstanding Common Shares as at December 31, 2021.
+The directors and Executive Officers of Mullen Group, or associates of such persons, as a group, beneficially owned, or controlled or directed, directly or indirectly,

+Debentures in the aggregate principal amount of \$4.85 million, which are convertible into an aggregate of 346,428.71 Common Shares at the option of the holder.